I am an award-winning freelance graphics and data journalist who covers the news with code, data and design.

 A balance of achievement, closeness and pleasure - This was wisdom passed on by a friend from her therapist.
 Achievement can be publishing a new article or giving a talk.
 It can also be showing up for a workout because it is not something I necessarily enjoy.
 Closeness can be found in community - often, friends and family.
 Pleasure - something we as adults often forget, is supremely important too.
 Maybe it is getting that massage, maybe it is sitting by a beach.
 Things can flow across categories too.
 For instance, hooping started out as achievement for me, but soon turned into pleasure.

 I am slow with email, but I always get to it.
 Please get in touch if you think I can be helpful.
-If you are a newbie, I have these two resources -
+If you are a newbie, I have three resources -

 1) FAQs based on questions people new to the industry generally ask me.